wing5wong/artisan-whs-static/source/_events/2019-09-09_movie-night-take-2.md

 ---
 **SHREK 2 coming to you on the big screen!**

-The Cultural Prefects present a final movie night on Thursday 26 September (week 10) at 6.15pm - 8.30pm in the Hall.
+The Cultural Prefects present a final movie night on Thursday 26 September, 6.15pm - 8.30pm in the School Hall.

 ALL FUNDS will go towards a portable sound system for the whole school to use.